Promised Land: Biblical narrative

 The concept of the Promised Land is first mentioned in the Book of Genesis, which is the first book of the Torah, which collectively refers to the first five books of the Hebrew Bible.
-(Note: The Torah and the Hebrew Bible are both originally Jewish scriptures, but they are also regarded as holy in Christianity (which initially emerged as a Jewish religious movement) and Islam: Christians regard the Hebrew Bible as the Old Testament; while Muslims refer to the Torah by the Arabic name Tawrat.)
+(Note: The Torah and the Hebrew Bible are both originally Jewish scriptures, but they are also regarded as holy in Christianity (which initially emerged as a Jewish religious movement) and Islam: Christians regard the Hebrew Bible as the Old Testament, while Muslims refer to the Torah by the Arabic name Tawrat.)

 God's covenant with Abraham

-God is claimed to have spoken the following promises to Abraham in several verses of Genesis (the first book of the Torah), which a modern English Bible translates to:
+God is believed in the Abrahamic religions to have made the following promises to Abraham which are recorded in several verses of Genesis: